department-of-veterans-affairs/va.gov-team/products/health-care/champva/10-7959a/user-research/Research-Plan-for-Integrated-Veteran-Care-(IVC)-Team,-Form-10-7959a,-August-1st.md

 ### Recruitment criteria

-We would like to work with Perigean to complete 15 sessions in total.
+We would like to work with Perigean to complete 8 sessions in total.

 User groups:

-Cohort 1: At least 4(of 15) Veterans who have filed helped their dependents submit CHAMPVA claims or submitted one themselves
+Cohort 1: At least 5(of 8) Spouses or children of Veterans or Veterans who have filed CHAMPVA claims or submitted one themselves

-Cohort 2: At least 8(of 15) spouses or children of Veterans who have filed their own CHAMPVA claims

-Cohort 3: At least 3(of 15) Verified screen reader users willing to use their assistive technology throughout the entire form process
+Cohort 2: At least 3(of 8) Verified screen reader users willing to use their assistive technology throughout the entire form process

-Secondary criteria (nice-to-haves): \

 Demographics:

-At least 4 users on Mobile devices \
+At least 2 users on Mobile devices \
-At least 4 users on Desktop/Laptop devices \
+At least 2 users on Desktop/Laptop devices \
-At least 4 participants aged 55-64+
+At least 2 participants aged 55-64+

-At least 4 participants have a cognitive disability
+At least 2 participants have a cognitive disability

-At least 2 participants live in a rural area
+At least 1 participants live in a rural area

-At least 2 participants have no degree
+At least 1 participants have no degree

-At least 2 participants are women
+At least 1 participants are women

 At least 1 participant is an expat (living abroad)

-At least 3 participants are Black
+At least 2 participants are Black

-At least 2 participants are Hispanic
+At least 1 participants are Hispanic

 At least 1 participant is Asian